slamice/wri/comical/Anne of Greene Gables and her Rise to Power/chapter09.md

 "I'm sorry I've vexed you; but I'm GLAD I told her just what I did.
 It was a great satisfaction.
 I can't say I'm sorry when I'm not, can I?
 I can't even IMAGINE I'm sorry."
 Mrs. Pleb dismissed herself after that without a word.

-As Mrs. Pleb left Anne smiled and frothed a bit at the mouth.
+As Mrs. Pleb left Anne smiled and a bit of drool slipped out.
 Thinking thoughts about her future thoughts, Queen of Canada, she knew that heads must inevitably roll, and pictured Mrs. Lindt in a mess of chocolate, dripping with death.

 Heads will roll indeed.